 - Taking them to doggy daycare or a friend’s house for the day

 - Dog separation anxiety training

-- Giving them CBD for dogs to ease their nerves
+- Giving your pup CBD for dogs to ease their nerves

-Remember that you want to help your dog overcome their anxiety.
-Punishing, scolding, and crating your dog for their symptoms of separation anxiety doesn’t resolve their panic response.
+You want to teach your dog to be confident and overcome their separation anxiety.
+Scolding, crating, and punishing your dog for their symptoms of separation anxiety doesn’t resolve their panic response.